zhanglinqi/zhanglinqi.github.io/index.md

 ## About

 I am a Ph.D. candidate in Economics at Boston College.
-My research interests are in applied econometrics, empirical industrial organization, and applied microeconomics.
+My research interests are in applied econometrics and empirical industrial organization.

 *I am on the 2023/2024 job market.*